 }

 }Variable fonts are a cornerstone of dynamic typography, allowing real-time adjustments with a single file.
-They support attributes like weight, width, and slant, controlled via CSS font-variation-settings.
+They support attributes such as weight, width, and slant, which are controlled via CSS font-variation-settings.

 @font-face {